French77/doc-installation-guide/docs/drivers.rst

 One of the first things to do after installing Linux Mint is to check for available hardware drivers.

-1. Launch the driver manager by opening :menuselection:`Menu --> Administration --> Driver Manager`.
+1. Launch :menuselection:`Menu --> Administration --> Driver Manager`.

 .. figure:: images/mintdrivers.png
     :width: 500px